My Main Page with Links to My Book

 1. an individual who asserts excessive moral self-regard

-4. someone who is morally better than you, and you want to prove it by insulting them
+2. someone who is morally better than we are, and we want to add evidence to it by insulting them

 Self-serving bias